-In the 2004 The Punisher movie, Frank's old cop buddies are trying to calm him down by saying they understand that he's upset.
+In The Punisher (2004), Frank's old cop buddies are trying to calm him down by saying they understand that he's upset.
 He responds, in part, "I used to get upset when the Yankees won the Series."
-This is both a Shout Out to the original Punisher, where Frank Castle was always depicted as a New Yorker.
+This is both a Shout-Out to the original Punisher, where Frank Castle was always depicted as a New Yorker.
 And its an Actor Allusion about the actor, Thomas Jane, whose biggest role prior was playing Mickey Mantle of the Yankees in 61*

 There are at least two Shannen Doherty in-jokes in Mallrats: in one scene, Doherty's character Rene is called "Brenda" by mistake (her character in 90210).
 Ben Affleck's character's name, Shannon Hamilton, is a veiled reference to Doherty's previous marriage to Ashley Hamilton.